mikaelkrief/VSTS-DevOps-Labs/docker/readme.md

     ![](images/updatereg2.png)

     We could configure Continuous Deployment to deploy the web app is updated when a new image is pushed to the registry, within the Azure portal itself.
-However, setting up a VSTS CD pipeline will provide more flexibility and additional controls (approvals, release gates, etc.) for application deployment
+However, setting up a VSTS CD pipeline will provide more flexibility and additional controls (approvals, release gates, etc.) for application deployment.

 1. To see generated images, go to your **Azure Container Registry** and navigate to **Repositories**.